tonylekhtman/DILBERT/README.md

 classification - Whether to run the CPP step.

 classification_domain - on which domain to run the CPP.
+If you remove this column, it will run on both domains.

 classification_epochs - Number of epochs for CPP.